robin-rpr/calos/doc/clearly-run.rst

 :code:`$TMPDIR`
-  Unset, because this is almost certainly a host path, and that host path is made available in the guest at :code:`/tmp` unless :code:`--private-tmp` is given.
+  Unset, because this is almost certainly a host path, and that host path is made available in the guest at :code:`/tmp` in case :code:`--tmp` is given.

 Setting variables with :code:`--env` or :code:`--env0`